 Value-add: When clients sell to associates, we have observed that the perspective can be more intimate than is helpful.
 An imperfect analogy is if you were allowed to live in a home for five to ten years before purchasing it.
 You would know what railings had a wobble, what plumbing needed updates, and if there were particularly noisy neighbors.

 Associates have been on your team with a common goal of building up the practice over the years.
 They know and remember the strengths as well as the inevitable weaknesses of the practice before you even announce the sale.

 3. Associates have the leverage in an in-house deal.

 Related to the previous point, a relationship between buyer and seller complicates the deal because it becomes less objective.
 Associates have often contributed to the growth and subsequent value of the practice.
 Unspoken expectations can become difficult to sort through and navigate if the market value is ignored or undetermined.

-4. Finding a buyer and closing a deal are not one in the same.
+4. Finding a buyer and closing a deal are not one and the same.
 Identifying a buyer is not always difficult, but closing a deal requires a distinctively detailed process.